 Breast cancer can also affect men.

-The NBCF claim this difference is likely due to a lack of awareness about breast cancer in men.
+However, men often receive a diagnosis at a later stage, possibly due to the lack of awareness about breast cancer in men.

 When to see a doctor

-The most common tools used to analyze breast lumps are clinical breast exams, mammography, breast MRIs, and biopsies.
+The most common tools for analyzing breast lumps are clinical breast exams, mammography, breast MRIs, and biopsies.

 Clinical breast exams are done as part of most annual checkups.
 They are also the first step a doctor will take if a patient notices changes.
 If the doctor spots a lump, they will take note of its size, location, and characteristics.